 Each year undergraduate/graduate students must complete a graduation application (form can be found below) and submit it to the Registrar's Office declaring their intent to complete their degree.

-During the Commencement Ceremony in May, as each candidate's name is announced, they will approach the platform and shake hands with the Bishop and the President of the College.
+During the Commencement Ceremony in May, as each candidate's name is announced, they will approach the platform and shake hands with the President, General Superior, and Sister of Charity Chairperson of the College's Board of Trustees.
 A degree case will be handed to the student.

 After the Commencement Ceremony in May, diplomas will be distributed to students whose accounts are in good standing.

 August and December graduates whose accounts are in good standing will have their diplomas mailed to them via certified mail.
 You are welcome to come back in May and participate in the Commencement Ceremony.

 Once a student has filed a degree candidacy form, their records will be audited – Undergraduate students by the Advisor(s) and Graduate students by their Program Director(s) – to determine if all program requirements have been met.
 The student will be apprised of the results of this audit.